Boyquotes/riddles-challenge/README.md

 # Start the frontend development server
 npm run dev
 ```
 The frontend application will be available at http://localhost:3000

-## How to Play

-1. Open the application in your browser
-2. You'll see a riddle displayed on the screen
-3. Type your answer in the input field and submit
-4. If your answer is correct, a new riddle will be shown to all players
-5. The game continues as players solve riddles

-## Game Rules

-- Each player can submit multiple answers for a riddle
-- When a player submits the correct answer, all players receive a new riddle
-- Players are synchronized in real-time to avoid duplicate answers

-## Technologies Used

-- **Backend**:
-  - NestJS - Node.js framework
-  - GraphQL - API query language
-  - WebSockets - Real-time communication

-- **Frontend**:
-  - Next.js - React framework
-  - Apollo Client - GraphQL client
-  - Socket.io Client - WebSocket communication
-  - Tailwind CSS - Styling

 ## Development